|

 faster?

-you'll find the information useful in helping you understand
+information useful in helping you to understand

 the